iamjohnnyli/data-analyst-notebook-docker/README.md

 ```
 There is more detailed instruction from [User Guide on ReadTheDocs](https://jupyter-docker-stacks.readthedocs.io/en/latest/)

 If you feel like that the command is too long to run.
-You can add alias to to your .bashrc file like this:
+You can add an alias to your .bashrc file like this:
 ```sh
 alias dslab='docker run -p 8888:8888 -e JUPYTER_ENABLE_LAB=yes -v ~/:/home/jovyan/work data-analyst-notebook'
 ```
-Now you can use ```dslab``` as a replacement for typing the long command.
+Now you can use ```dslab``` in the terminal as a replacement for typing the long command.